ClarkeCodes/programmeerproject/REPORT.md

 ## 1. Description

-*Subject, intended audience, goal, etc.
-Start with a short description of your application (like in the README.md, but very short, including a single screen shot).*
+Worldwide rates of depression have increased over the past ten years.
+My website looks at the depression and suicide rates around the world.
+It gives an overview of which countries have the highest rates of depression and suicide, what the trend of depression rates have been in each country and what the demographics of these depression rates.

-In my project I look at depression and suicide around the world.
-The goal is to create awareness of depression, and show more people in what countries people are depressed, what the demographics of the people who are depressed are, and how this has changed over the past ten years.
+The website aims to create more awareness of depression and suicide, by allowing users to explore depression and rates around the world through different visualizations. and show more people in what countries people are depressed, what the demographics of the people who are depressed are, and how this has changed over the past ten years.

 ## 2. Technical Design
 ### 2.1 Overview